 Extension - Rendering: Basic opengl, offscreen (headless), and interface to physics-based rendering

-The view is realized using very basic OpenGL rendering.
+The view is realized using glfw and OpenGL shaders.
 It is straight-forward to grab the image (and, e.g., make a video from such images), as well as the depth (e.g. to simulate a depth camera).

 However, grabbing from the actual view window is brittle, as it depends on the window manager and might give weird results if the window is not visible.
 The package provides an offscreen (headless) implementation of the OpenGL rendering, which allows to compute images and depth (also object segmentation labels) without window or X.